 How should I design my RNA-seq experiment?

-Is it OK to collect samples in batches?
+Can I collect samples in batches?

 Can I compare data across batches?

 Please choose the same package repeatedly in order to compare different submissions.
 In addition, please let us know at the time of submission if you’d like to compare the current project with a previous project to ensure that we use the same tools for data analysis.
 You can re-submit older samples along with newer samples to determine whether there is significant batch effect from library prep and sequencing.

 We also include an RNA spike-in control in each sample, which can be used for normalization.